 Those orbs fated to escape jaws will graduate

 To a scramble of prey.
 Hey, here comes tardigrade.

-The carousel has slowed to the pace of breath
+The carousel has slowed to the pace of the breath

-Of a turtle in mud up above its carapace.
+Of a turtle sunk in mud up above its carapace.
 Next,

 The tardigrade slows things to a long near-death.

 Oh, to lay back in a crisis and go flat, requiring